Business credit cards are great tools for earning travel rewards. If you are a small business owner, you should consider adding one to your wallet.

 CitiBusiness/AAdvantage Platinum Select World MasterCard

 This card currently has a 50,000-mile sign-up bonus after spending $3000 in the first three months.
 The annual fee is waived the first year.
-Update: the 50k-mile bonus offer on this card is set to expire on March 1.
-At that time, the bonus will most likely return to 30k.
+Update: the 50k-mile bonus offer on this card is no longer available.

 With this card, you get one free checked bag for you and up to four companions.
 You also get Group 1 boarding and 25% off in-flight food and beverage purchases.